Articles in this section

 Multi-Item Batch (MIB) Picking - Without Location Scans

-Similar to the previous picking flow, this flow supports standard picking and AI picking with map guidance (if warehouse is mapped) with options to select totes, view status and tags, and add custom workflows.
+Similar to the previous picking flow, this flow supports standard picking and Location-Aware Picking with map guidance (if warehouse is mapped) with options to select totes, view status and tags, and add custom workflows.

 Step-by-Step Picking Process